Nikita-Tsyganov/TNMN-Cheat-Sheet/README.md

 # That's not my neighbor cheat sheet
-A cheat sheet for the That's not my neighbor game.
+A cheat sheet for the "That's not my neighbor" game aimed to enhance and facilitate your experience.